x-normalize/Demo-Spree-Project/README.md

 - **Build and Dependency Management**: Apache Maven
 - **Scripts for Execution of Automated Tests**: Batch and Bash files

-These technologies were instrumental in the successful development and testing of our project.

 ## III.
 Features

 ### User Management